Murder of the Goldmark family: Charles Goldmark

-After graduating from Reed College in Portland, Oregon, Charles enlisted to Yale Law School and joined a military academy to become a military intelligence officer.
+After graduating from Reed College in Portland, Oregon, Charles enrolled in Yale Law School and joined an officers training program to become a military intelligence officer.
 While serving in Europe, he met Annie J. Carlstén, a French interpreter whose father was Swedish while her mother was French.
 Annie and Charles soon married, moved to Seattle, and had two sons.
 Charles joined the law firm Davis, Wright, Todd, Riese, and Jones, before leaving the firm in 1976 with his friend, Jim Wickwire (one of the first two U.S. mountain climbers to reach the K2 peak), to begin a new law firm, Wickwire, Lewis, Goldmark, and Schorr.
 Charles specialized in civil litigation.
-Meanwhile his wife, Annie, continued her career in translating.
+Meanwhile, his wife, Annie, continued her career in translating.

 In addition to his legal work, Charles also worked in politics, becoming a legal counsel for the Washington State Democratic Party and serving as the delegate for Gary Hart during the 1984 Democratic National Convention.

 David Lewis Rice

 David Lewis Rice was born in 1958 in Durango, Colorado.
-His family moved during his childhood along the father, who traveled across the Southwestern United States for his work in construction.
+His family moved during his childhood along with the father, who traveled across the Southwestern United States for his work in construction.
 At age four, Rice ran into a sliding glass door which shattered, cutting his right eyebrow and leaving him partially blind in that eye.
 At age ten, after an argument with his brother, he locked the door of his room and attempted to commit suicide by hanging himself.

-As a teenager, Rice had grown to 6 feet and 2 inches (187.96 cm), and was bullied for his height.
+As a teenager, Rice had grown to 6 feet 2 inches (187.96 cm).
 Rice dropped out of high school in the 10th grade and joined the US Navy before being discharged during training.
 Later, Rice married and had a son, but his wife sued for divorce.
 He worked as a welder before being dismissed due to bankruptcy.